Is Bali Safe for Travelers?

 Currency Exchange Scam

 The scam involves them initially counting the money and then handing it over to you for verification, dividing it into different piles.
 As you count the second pile of money, they retrieve the first one to “recount it”, but this time they drop some bills under the table.
-They do it so quickly that you won’t realize.
-When they return the money to you, you mistakenly believe you are receiving the same amount as initially counted, so you don’t recount.

 This is a VERY common scam and has even been caught on camera multiple times.
-Check this video to see what I am talking about.
+Check this video to see what I am talking about!

 When exchanging money in Bali, it is always best to only do so in renown and authorized money changers.
 This way, you are sure to avoid scammers and the various tricks they have up their sleeves.